angular/angular/aio/content/guide/observables-in-angular.md

 ## Using observables for exponential backoff

-Exponential backoff is a technique in which you retry an API after failure, making the time in between retries longer after each consecutive failure, with a maximum number of retries after which the request is considered to have failed.
+Exponential backoff is a technique in which you retry an API request after failure, increasing the time in between retries after each consecutive failure, with a maximum number of retries before the request is considered to have failed.

 This can be quite complex to implement with promises and other methods of tracking AJAX calls.
 The following example shows how using observables can be more straightforward.

 <code-example path="practical-observable-usage/src/backoff.ts" header="Exponential backoff"></code-example>